Makiavellii/Personal-TF2-Custom-Folder/README.md

 # Personal-TF2-Config
 Github repo to house my personal TF2 Config.
+Download at your own risk.
+I can't help you if it breaks your game.

 # Binds
 **E** - Move Forward